Loredana Sasso: Professional life

 Sasso led the establishment of the first PhD program in nursing in Italy.
 She is a member of the Scientific Committee of the Centre of Excellence for Nursing Scholarship in Rome, co-founder (2012) of the Italian Society of Nursing Sciences, a board member of the Foundation Insieme per Vita agli Anni and former board member (1997-2000) and Secretary General (2000-2009) of the Italian National Federation of Nursing (Federazione Nazionale Ordini Professioni Infermieristiche).
 She established the Italian leg of the RN4CAST study of nursing workforce, patient mortality and nurse retention.
 Sasso qualified as full professor in scientific disciplines general clinical and paediatric nursing sciences (Sector MED.45) and was appointed a full professor (2018) at the University of Genoa.
 She is a Member (2015) of the Honor Society of Nursing Sigma Theta Tau International.

 Awards

 Sasso is a Fellow (2016) of the American Academy of Nursing and a Fellow (2017) of the Royal College of Surgeons in Ireland Faculty of Nursing and Midwifery ad eundem.
+In 2024 Sasso was inducted to the International Nurse Researcher Hall of Fame and in 2025 she received the DAISY Award for Extraordinary Nurses, issued by the DAISY Foundation during the 2nd International Congress of the Mediterranean organized by the Nursing Regulator OPI Palermo.